 Self-harm

-In England, the proportion of people aged 16 to 74 years who reported having ever self-harmed increased from 2.4% in 2000 to 6.4% in 2014.
-Approximately 1 in 4 females aged 16-24-year-old have reported self-harm at some point.
-Moreover, 1 in 10 males in this age group have also reported self-harm.
+In England, the proportion of people aged 16 to 74 years reporting ever self-harming is increasing.
+Approximately 1 in 4 females aged 16-24-year-old have reported self-harm at some point in their life according to the Adult Psychiatric Morbidity Survey, although the number of higher in males.

 Suicide